 - Incredible value for money considering the build quality

-- Classic, clean design makes this bookcase ideal for any room
+- The classic, clean design makes this bookcase ideal for any room

 - Laminated in a variety of finishes so something for everyone

-- 3 large, open shelves, 2 of which are adjustable, making this bookcase a very flexible storage solution
+- Three large, open shelves, 2 of which are adjustable, make this bookcase a very flexible storage solution

-- Works well with a full range of furniture so mix and match if you need to kit your house out on a budget while still ensuring it looks great
+- It works well with a full range of furniture, so mix and match if you need to kit your house out on a budget while still ensuring it looks great

 - Stripped-down design in a luxe cherry finish for a touch of class